Glossary of Terms

 Chamfer (chanfrein): A sloping or bevelled

-Chancel (choeur): The part of a church to
+Chancel (choeur): The part of a church to the

-also known as the sanctuary.
+known as the sanctuary.

 Character-defining elements (éléments